Why do we fight with our spouse?

 I met a fellow runner, we chatted and introduced each other.

-He said he was running a lot of 5ks and 10ks the previous year.
+He said he was running many 5ks and 10ks the previous year.

-Unfortunately, on half-marathon day, I saw him throw up blood.
+Unfortunately, on half-marathon day, I saw him throwing up blood stains.

 I asked him, “do you have liver problems?
 I’m also seeing your eyes and face yellow.”